parimalsatyal/neustadt.fr-metalsmith/src/essays/breaking-the-web.md

 ---
-title: "Towards a User-Hostile Web"
+title: "Against the Increasingly User-Hostile Web"
 date: 2017-03-13
 blurb: "We're quietly replacing the web that connected and empowered with one that restricts and commoditizes people.
 We need to stop it."
 type: essay